michaelmehl/linux-steam-gamma/README.md

 ## Contributing

 1. Fork the repository.
-2. Create a new branch: `git checkout -b feature-branch`.
+2. Create a new branch.
-3. Make your changes and commit: `git commit -m 'Add new feature'`.
+3. Make your changes and commit.
-4. Push to the branch: `git push origin feature-branch`.
+4. Push to the branch.
 5. Submit a pull request.

 This project is licensed under the [MIT License](LICENSE).